ralphje/imagemounter/docs/python.rst

 - :class:`imagemounter.Disk`, which represents a single disk iamge and can be mounted, added to RAID, and detect and maintain volumes.
 It is also responsible for maintaining the write cache.
 - :class:`imagemounter.Volume`, which can detect its own type and fill its stats, can be mounted, and detect LVM (sub)volumes.

 All three classes maintain an ``init()`` method that yields the volumes below it.
-You should call clean on the parser if you are done; you may also unmount separate volumes or disks, which will also unmount all volumes below it.
+You should call ``clean()`` on the parser as soon as you are done; you may also call ``unmount()`` on separate volumes or disks, which will also unmount all volumes below it.
 Warning: unmounting one of the RAID volumes in a RAID array, causes the entire array to be unmounted.

 Reference
 ---------